CHANCE® Helical Piles/Piers

-CHANCE® Helical Piles have found increasingly widespread use as a direct result of the versatility and cost-effectiveness of the helical pile system.
-The ability to utilize them in both compression and tension applications makes the manufactured foundation system an attractive alternative for deep foundation construction.
+CHANCE® Helical Piles/Piers have found increasingly widespread use as a direct result of the versatility and cost-effectiveness of the helical foundation system.
+The ability to utilize helical pile foundations in both compression and tension applications makes the manufactured foundation system an attractive alternative for deep foundation construction.
 Discover how you can get the performance of traditional deep foundation systems without the high mobilization costs, spoils and vibrations.

 Quick to install.
 Built-in advantages.

 Helical piles/piers have the built-in advantage of rapid installation with small equipment, immediate loading capabilities and cost efficiency when compared with traditional foundation methods.
 Helical piles also feature built-in quality control through real-time tracking of the torque-to-capacity ratio during installation.
 View the CHANCE® Helical Piles Brochure.

 Check out this video from Foundation Technologies for a complete helical pile installation demonstration.
 CHANCE® Helical piles and anchors are designed, tested, and proven for applications in expansive soils, high water tables, fill areas, and areas where unstable soils require specialized vertical or horizontal support.

 A helical pile/pier can be a solid square steel shaft, a round shaft open steel pipe pile or a combination of both square and round with one or more helical plates welded to the pipe near the tip.
 Helical piers are installed by rotating the shaft of the pier.
 As the shaft rotates, the helical plate advances into the ground “pulling” the shaft with it.
 This action is much like a wood screw.
 A Helical Pier is generally used to resist compression and lateral loading.